Screenly/Anthias/docs/create_disk_image.md

 # Screenly OSE Disk Image steps

- * Download the latest Rasbian [Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/)
+ * Download the latest Rasbian [Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)
  * Flash out the disk image to a 4GB SD card
  * Boot the system
   * Run `raspi-config` and set the keyboard to `US English` and locale to `en_US.UTF-8 UTF-8`